joemar-ceneza/menu/README.md

 # Menu

-In a restaurant, the menu is a list of food and beverages offered to customers and the prices made with HTML, CSS/Sass and JavaScript
+In a restaurant, the menu is a list of food and beverages offered to customers and the prices.
+This project made with HTML, CSS/Sass and JavaScript

 ## Table of contents